nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 It should still be possible to implement new sources with the current threading model as a fallback/baseline **(G6, backwards compatibility)**.

 # Non-Goals
 - **NG1**: a complete vision or implementation on how the sources interact with the `BufferManager`, and what policies the `BufferManager` should implement to facilitate fairness and performance.
 We only provide a PoC here.
+For further details, see the [BM spilling & redesign DD](https://db.in.tum.de/~fent/papers/coroutines.pdf?lang=de)
 - **NG2**: a complete vision or implementation on how to handle source sharing.
 - **NG3**: a complete vision or implementation on how to handle data ingestion via internal sources (e.g., when intermediate data is shuffled around between nodes).
 - **NG4**: handling of selective reads, i.e., predicate/projection pushdown as typically done in formats like Parquet.